-The Grand Canyon is America’s most famous natural wonder, and there’s no better want to see the South Rim than by hiking the South Kaibib Trail.
-There are many other routes you can take, but the South Kaibib Trail offers a combination of secluded hiking and canyon views that can’t be beat.
+The Grand Canyon is America’s most famous natural wonder, and there’s no better way to see the South Rim than by hiking the South Kaibib Trail.
+Though there are many other routes you can take, the South Kaibib Trail offers a combination of secluded hiking and canyon views that can’t be beat.

 The best part is, you can hike as little or as much as you want.
 It’s a great trail for beginners and those looking to experience the canyon without too much of a commitment.
 The elevation is just over 7,200 feet so pace yourself, but don’t expect to experience any serious air shortages.

 The Grand Canyon itself is a little over 1,900 square miles long.
 You have the North, South, East and West Rim all open to visitors.
 The South Rim is by far the most popular, followed by the West Rim and its Skywalk.
 The South Rim also hosts mule rides and is home to Phantom Ranch, discussed in more detail below.